CyrilDoesStuff/CyrilDoesStuff/README.md

 ### Hello everyone!
 I'm just a college student who's planning to write code in C++ and Python.
-Maybe even make games in Unity.
+Maybe even make games.
 I'm also a digital artist.
 My pronouns are he/him, by the way.
 ### Current plans
 Currently, I'm planning to learn Python.
 It's probably something I'll learn about in college anyway.
 If not, I'll still keep learning it.
 ### Contact me